CivIF/civif.github.io/docs/constitution/index.md

 6. Defendants may appeal their case to the Imperial Judiciary if they believe they have had an unjust trial.
 The Judiciary reserves the right to deny an appeal for any reason.
 7. Judges may be removed by a senate resolution through a two-thirds (⅔) Senate vote.
    1. If the Royal Judge is removed via senate resolution, the Sovereign must reappoint a new Royal Judge immediately.
-   2. If any other judge is removed by senate resolution, the senate may appoint an interim judge to serve until the next judicial election
+   2. If any other judge is removed by senate resolution, the senate may appoint an interim judge to serve until the next judicial election.
+8. Judges may not preside over cases they have personal involvement in, or a clear present or historical bias.
-8. Judges appointed by the senate cannot preside over cases involving members of the senate.
+   1. Judges appointed by the senate cannot preside over cases involving members of the senate.
-9. The Royal Judge, appointed by the Sovereign, cannot preside over the cases involving the Sovereign as a party in the case.
+   2. The Royal Judge, appointed by the Sovereign, cannot preside over the cases involving the Sovereign as a party in the case.
+   3. Judges must recuse themselves from cases involving their state of primary citizenship, unless no other judge is available and all parties consent.
-10. Cases before the imperial judiciary may not be based on hypothetical, theoretical, or future disputes, and the judiciary may not issue advisory opinions.
+9. Cases before the imperial judiciary may not be based on hypothetical, theoretical, or future disputes, and the judiciary may not issue advisory opinions.
-11. Judges may be members of political parties, but must not factor or base their actions as Judges on their personal politics or party politics.
+10. Judges may be members of political parties, but must not factor or base their actions as Judges on their personal politics or party politics.
-12. The Judiciary is the final interpreter of the Constitution and any constitutional disputes.
+11. The Judiciary is the final interpreter of the Constitution and any constitutional disputes.
+12. The Judiciary may review and block any candidate, or remove any holder, of high office if it finds probable cause of coordinated foreign interference, control, or treasonous activity.
+Decisive action requires unanimity in the Judiciary, and approval by the Sovereign.

 ---